alevani/ant_war_simulation/REPORT.md

 ### 3.3.1 Types of task

-The types of task that a colony has may variate slightly from a colony to another (as in leaf cutter ant's colony where some ants have to maintain the fungus garden) but overall we can sum them up in X tasks:
+Tasks may variate slightly from a colony to another, as in leaf cutter ant's colony where some ants have to maintain the fungus garden, but overall we can sum them up in 4 tasks:

 - Foraging